LuciferNukeZ/TITANIUM-PRIVACY-POLICY/README.md

 # Security

 We take steps to ensure data provided from Titanium Security is protected from misuse, loss, alteration, or unauthorized access.
 However, no Internet-based system can be declared fully secure and error free.

+# How are we using your data

+Your data including discord username , discord I'd and discriminator is being stored.
+You can tell to delete your data .
+# Request For Deletion of your data

+You can contact us via support server or me in my DM ``Lucifer.ly~\#3857`` on discord.
+From there you can tell us for deletion of your data.